/terms/reranking · 4 min read · advanced

 - Do AI search engines use cross-encoder rerankers?

-- Most production systems do, though the specific architecture varies.
+- Most documented production RAG stacks include some form of reranking, though the specific architecture varies and is not vendor-documented for commercial AI search engines.
 Cohere Rerank, Voyage AI Rerank, and various proprietary models are common building blocks.
-Engines fold them into the retrieval pipeline before passing top candidates to the generation stage.
+Engines that fold them into the retrieval pipeline pass top candidates to the generation stage, though some pipelines achieve similar surface quality with strong first-stage retrievers alone.

 - Should content creators care about reranking?